ujjawal71/SpeechRecognition/README.md

 }
 ```

-Add the dependency for Java
+Add the dependency for Java maven

 ```groovy
         <dependency>